 – Be limited in duration and geography (not too long nor too broad, respectively);

 – Avoid vague or ambiguous language; and

 – Generally have a public interest in enforcing it.

-Nothing in this article should be considered or relied on as legal advice or opinion.
+We highly discourage anyone from seeking out legal advice through this article.
 This article only provides general information and should you have any further questions regarding non-compete agreements or employment contract matters in general, please contact us to book a free initial consultation 905-366-0202 or through our website here.